swells/js-example-fraud-score/README.md

 1. Each user must update the `username` property in their `config/config.json` configuration file, each indicating the *username* of their own user account.

-2. The _Access Control_ setting for each of the R analytics file depencencies in the DeployR repository must be changed from _Private_ access to _Shared_ access.
+2. The _Access Control_ setting for each of the R analytics file dependencies in the DeployR repository must be changed from _Private_ access to _Shared_ access.

 ## DeployR Integration Details

 #### R Analytics Dependencies

-DeployR-powered applications typically depend on repository-managed R analtyics scripts, models and/or data files.
+DeployR-powered applications typically depend on repository-managed R analytics scripts, models and/or data files.
 See the _DeployR_ [Repository Manager](http://deployr.revolutionanalytics.com/documents/help/repo-man/) for details on how best to manage your own R analytics dependencies.

 This example depends on two repository-managed files: